Noise gate: Audio noise reduction

 In the context of a multi-microphone recording session, noise gating is employed to reduce the leakage of sound into a microphone from sources other than the one the microphone was intended for.
 One example involves the mic-ing up of a drumkit.
 In most multi-mic drum recordings, one microphone will be used to capture the snare drum sound and another to capture the kick drum sound.
-The snare microphone will output a signal composed of a high level snare signal and a lower level kick drum signal (due to the further distance of the kick drum from the snare microphone).
+The snare microphone will output a signal composed of a high-level snare signal and a lower-level kick drum signal (due to the further distance of the kick drum from the snare microphone).
 If the threshold level of the noise gate is set correctly, a snare drum signal can be isolated.
-To fully isolate the snare drum signal, the release rate has to be quite fast, which can cause the tail end of the snare sound to be "chopped off".
-This can usually be remedied by the inclusion of one or more overhead microphones, which can act as a general "audio glue" for all the other gated sources.
+To fully isolate the snare drum signal, the release rate has to be quite fast, which can cause the tail end of the snare sound to be chopped off.
+This can usually be remedied by the inclusion of one or more overhead microphones, which can act as a general audio glue for all the other gated sources.

 Noise gates are useful when editing live recordings to remove background noise between passages or pieces of dialogue.
-However, care must be taken in setting the gates so they do not trigger due to spurious noise such as when people move chairs.
+However, care must be taken in setting the gates so they do not trigger due to spurious noises.

-For vocal applications on stage, an optical microphone switch may be used.
-An infra-red sensor senses if somebody is in front of the microphone and switches on the microphone.
+For vocal applications on stage, an optical microphone switch may be used rather than a noise gate.
+An infrared sensor senses if someone is in front of the microphone and switches on the microphone.